 Over 300 different species of birds have been identified in Rocky Mountain National Park.
-The park covers 416 square miles and has 359 miles of hiking trails.
+The park covers 416 square miles and has 359 miles of hiking trails

 Kaiyote Tours is authorized by the National Park Service, Department of Interior, to conduct services in Rocky Mountain National Park.

-Private Birding Hikes
+Private Birding Tours

-Pricing for private birding walks
+Pricing for private birding tours

 Below are printable lists of the wildlife we have seen in Rocky Mountain National Park and on a few of our favorite trails for nature hikes.
 Print page one of the checklist first.
 Then using the back side of page one for the second page, you can make a small pamphlet.